Schuster-j/maneuverRecognition/README.md

                         })                };                });            </script>        </div>

-### Label encoding and variable transformation <a name="heading--2-3-3"/>
+### 2.3.3 Label encoding and variable transformation <a name="heading--2-3-3"/>

-Now we have to create a label encoder so that we can extract the correct labels of the predictions later.
-The last step is to turn our training and testing data into the format of a PyTorch variable.
+Next a label encoder is going to be created with the *LabelEncoding* class.
+With the encoding object the target variable data can be encoded by using its *transform* function.
+The ojbect also stores the class labels so that the numeric values of the target variable can be transformed back to the labels using the *inverse_transform* function later.

 ```python